awv-informatik/buerligons/README.md

 yarn install
 ```

-> Since there were a lot of problems finding node.js compatibility, a github action is used to install dependencies on several node.js versions.
-Please take a look at the github action [build.yml](./.github/workflows/build.yml) to see what node.js versions are used.
+> Note about node.js compatiblity of the development tools used for buerligons.
+A github action is used to install dependencies on several node.js versions.
+Please have a look at the github action [build.yml](./.github/workflows/build.yml) to see what node.js versions are tested.
 We recommend to use `nvm` to easily switch to another compatible version in case of problems with the node.js version you are currently running on your system.

 ### ClassCAD Server